 - We promote quality education and foster the capacity of children and families to be the principal agents of change in their own lives.

-- We work in partnership with families through holistic programmes focusing on the educational, economic, emotional and social development of each child and parent.
+- We work in partnership with families through holistic programmes focusing on the educational, economic, emotional and social development of each child and parent or carer.

 At the end of 2003 SKIP - Supporting Kids In Peru - was founded.
 Two working groups were formed: one of them headed by Julie Cullimore, who worked on fundraising from England, and the other headed by Duncan Turner, who stayed in Peru to carry out the project.